suce126/nodechatapp/README.md

 To run the project:

-1.Clone this repo
+1. Clone this repo

-2.Run npm install
+2. Run npm install

-3.Run nodemon server.js
+3. Run nodemon server.js